Impact of the COVID-19 pandemic on the Walt Disney Company: Walt Disney Studios and Television

 On March 19, Walt Disney Studios announced that they would no longer report box office figures.

 As films began to cancel wide releases at the start of 2020, Disney's Mulan, which was set to premiere on March 27, but was postponed in China and Italy.
 Particularly for Disney, Mulan not opening in China, where it aimed to make most of its money, was concerning, especially with the possibility of pirated copies appearing, discouraging Chinese patronage in cinemas on release.
-Mulan's London premiere on March 12 went ahead without a red carpet, but on March 13 it was announced that the film was removed from the release calendar; on this day, Disney also postponed the releases of Antlers and The New Mutants.
+Mulan's London premiere on March 12 went ahead without a red carpet, but the next day it was announced that the film was removed from the release calendar; on this day, Disney also postponed the releases of Antlers and The New Mutants.
 Also on March 13, Walt Disney Television announced that production was suspended on many of its series.
 The Disney Family Singalong, an ABC special on April 16, which featured karaoke performances of songs from Disney works with celebrity guests, was created during the lockdowns in the US.